-FINANCIAL SYSTEM AND ITS COMPONENTS
+FINANCIAL SYSTEM

 - 1.1 Meaning of Financial System

 - 1.2 Significance of Financial System

 - 1.3 Components of Financial System

 - 1.4 Functions of Financial System

 - 1.5 Different Kinds of Finance

 - 1.6 Financial Intermediaries

 - 1.7 Financial System and Economic Development

 - 1.8 Structure of Indian Financial System

-- 1.9 Major Changes in Indian Financial System since 1991

-In this introductory chapter, we have tried to present an overview of the financial system.
+In this introductory unit, we have tried to present an overview of the financial system.
 In particular we have discussed the meaning of the financial system, its significance in an economy, structure of the financial system, its functions and so on.
 There are different kinds of finance.
 Advantages and disadvantages of different kinds of finance have also been considered.
 Financial system mainly functions through financial intermediaries.
 Hence, financial intermediaries and their role in economic development of a country have also been analysed.
-Finally, the structure of the Indian financial system has also been presented in this chapter.
+Finally, the structure of the Indian financial system has also been presented in this unit.